Deck Stain Calculator

 What's the best time of year to stain a deck?

 Mid-spring through early fall, when temperatures stay between 50°F (10°C) and 90°F (32°C) day and night, with low humidity and no rain forecast for 24-48 hours.
 Avoid direct full-sun staining (causes lap marks) and morning dew.
-Brand-new pressure-treated wood needs 4-8 weeks of weather exposure to dry out before staining — fresh PT lumber is too wet to absorb stain.
+Brand-new pressure-treated wood needs 4-8 weeks of weather exposure to dry out before staining.
+Fresh PT lumber is too wet to absorb stain.
 Fall is ideal: cooler temps, lower sun angle, fewer bugs landing in wet stain.

 How much does it cost to stain a deck?

 DIY for a 192 sq ft (17.8 m²) deck: 2 gallons of mid-range stain at $40-50/gal = $80-100, plus brushes, rollers, drop cloths, sandpaper for prep ≈ $30.
 Total $110-130.
 Pro labor adds $200-500 depending on prep time (power-washing, sanding, repairs) and complexity.
-Larger decks scale linearly: figure $0.50-$1 per sq ft DIY, $1.50-$3 per sq ft pro.
-Premium stains (Behr Premium, Cabot Australian Timber Oil) run $60-80 per gallon.
+Larger decks scale linearly: figure $0.50-$1 per sq ft (~$5-11 per m²) DIY, $1.50-$3 per sq ft (~$16-32 per m²) pro.
+High-end stains (Behr Premium, Cabot Australian Timber Oil) run $60-80 per gallon.

 Can I use this calculator with metric measurements?